Here comes another 2020 NJ sports betting bonus, the Masters.

 How about who will be the top lefty?

 There is no value on a Bubba Watson pick at -250, but abundant if one likes Phil Mickelson at +200, Yuxin Lin at +1600 or Mike Weir at +2500.

 There are props for leaders after the first, second and third rounds.
 While the first-round leader is difficult to predict, the ultimate winner is usually in the hunt after three rounds.
 Players wanting to predict a three-round leader before the tournament starts may figure that a big name will have enough time to be in front.

-Last year, Woods was not the leader after three rounds, but was only a couple of strokes off.
+Last year, Woods was not the leader after three rounds but was only a couple of strokes off.

 Where else to find Masters betting value

 DeChambeau is +188 to finish in the Top 5 and a reasonable +100 to hit the Top 10 at DraftKings.
-Asking one of the hottest golfers in the game to just do reasonably well is a reasonable expectation at odds that are even better than a typical NFL game (of -110).
+Asking one of the hottest golfers in the game to just do fairly well is a reasonable expectation at odds that are even better than a typical NFL game (of -110).